2002-2009 Chevrolet TrailBlazer

 Bass in your TrailBlazer

-Like most SUVs, "mid-size" or otherwise, the TrailBlazer has room for just about anything you want to toss into the cargo area, and that endless list definitely includes subwoofers.
+Like most SUVs, "mid-size" or otherwise, the TrailBlazer has room for just about anything you want to toss into the cargo area.
 If you want to install a subwoofer box filled with gi-normous subs (and the amps to power them), you have a 45" W x 14" H x 34" D space to work with.

-If you still use your SUV as a people-and-gear carrier, then you'll need all that cargo space.
+If you still use your SUV as a people-and-gear carrier, though, you'll need all that cargo space for, y'know, cargo.
 You can choose from a wide variety of powered subwoofers, all of which will deliver an impressive amount of thump without taking up all the space you were saving for groceries and sports equipment.

 Custom-fit floor liners will keep your TrailBlazer's interior looking sharp

 Other options for your TrailBlazer

 There are plenty of other ways to improve your TrailBlazer.
 Here are some of the ways Crutchfield can help.